Harry-Wang12/ctBuilder/README.md

-# ctBuilder: A framework for building pathway crosstalks by combining single cell data with bulk cell data
+# ctBuilder: A framework for building pathway crosstalks by combining single cell data with bulk cell data using feature selection

 ## Abstract